12 Budget-Friendly Tips to Boost Brainpower

 Lifting weights increases bone density, builds muscles that speed up metabolism, and can even decrease blood pressure.
 It's also good for the brain: A 2010 study documented more neuron creation in the hippocampus when rats were carrying a heavy load while running on a wheel, and a 2015 study of women between 65 and 75 showed that weightlifting slowed age-related changes in the brain that impair cognitive ability.

 People fall into routines -- the commute to work, weekly errands, even where they go on the weekends -- but with research showing that new experiences generate brain activity and new neural connections, it's best to break a habit every so often and treat the brain to new stimuli.
-Try a different route home, volunteer somewhere, research new recipes, or follow a fitness guru for new gym routines.
+Try a different route home, volunteer somewhere, research new recipes, or follow a fitness guru for new gym routines and to stay motivated.